 Cashflow, the omnipresent threat to every bootstrapped company!

-• Which was that point that triggered the growth of the company?
+• Which was that point that triggered the growth of Cloud COACH?

 Introducing our freemium tier which overnight increased our brand visibility 10x, before that we did large deals but hardly anyone knew who we were.

-• How have the company graphs changed since the foundation?
+• How have cloud COACH graphs changed since the foundation?
 Can you share a few statistics?

-Here’s a graph showing our growth of our active deployments in Salesforce orgs.
+Here’s a graph showing the growth of our active deployments in Salesforce org.

 What is the reason behind your company’s long-standing success?

 We are product-led as a business and continually focus on improving our solutions for our customers and their end-users.

 • What are the products/services Cloud COACH focuses on?
 How are your services different from those in the market?

 We focus on everything about the ‘Project’, were methodology agnostic, and we love to tie projects into the bigger picture such as PPM or PSA solutions for our clients.